axemclion/grunt-saucelabs/README.md

 * __testname__: The name of this test, displayed on the SauceLabs dashboard. _Optional_
 * __tags__: An array of tags displayed for this test on the SauceLabs dashboard.
 This can be the build number, commit number, etc, that can be obtained from grunt.
 * __browsers__: An array of objects representing the [various browsers](https://saucelabs.com/docs/browsers) on which this test should run.  _Optional_
+* __testTimeout__ : Number of milliseconds to wait for qunit tests on each page before timeout and failing the test

 A typical `test` task running from Grunt could look like `grunt.registerTask('test', 'server qunit saucelabs-qunit');` This starts a server and then runs the Qunit tests first on PhantomJS and then using the Sauce Labs browsers.